Work and Re-entry Center

 What services do inmates have at the center?

-The inmates have access to chemical dependency and sex offender treatment; criminal thinking, parenting, life skills and anger managment classes; re-entry services; medical and dental care; food service; religious activities; library; and outdoor and indoor recreation.
+The inmates have access to chemical dependency and sex offender treatment; criminal thinking, parenting, life skills and anger management classes; re-entry services; medical and dental care; food service; religious activities; library; and outdoor and indoor recreation.

 The center is not surrounded by fence and razor wire.
 With additional freedom, inmates have the ability to make more individual daily decisions and are held to a higher standard than those in the prison.
 They are expected to work, maintain clear conduct, assist in everyday cleaning duties, be hospitable to one another and staff, and begin working with the re-entry manager to make the transition from prison to community.